 “When you come before God, don’t turn that into a theatrical production either.
 All these people making a regular show out of their prayers, hoping for stardom.”

-Instead, there is power in quiet, private spirituality.
+There is power in private spirituality.
 If we want to see change, we can pray, and we can have one-on-one conversations.
 When we switch from a loud, showy public faith to a private, quiet faith we will find God begins to work and we don’t have to work as hard.

 This is a tough topic because it’s all about motives.
 Who am I to say whether somebody is sincere?
 I can’t.
 But God can.
 And He knows our hearts better than we do.